 Other herbs that improve liver function -- and gallbladder health -- are milk thistle seed, turmeric, chamomile, cardamom, burdock root, vervain, barberry, licorice, barley grass, ginger, ginkgo biloba, garlic, yellow dock, ginseng, alfalfa, astragalus, evening primrose, and fennel seed.

 Sometimes the liver needs to be detoxified.
 A three day detoxification process is recommended for anyone that wants to experience better health.
 Start off each morning with a large glass of water and lemon juice.
 Throughout the day, drink herbal teas, green drinks, vegetable juices, and snack on fresh fruits.
-Fresh veggies (especially organic artichokes), bean sprouts, tofu, whole grains, wheat germ, brewer's yeast, and a lecithin capsule should be consumed at meal time.
+Fresh veggies (especially organic artichokes), bean sprouts, tofu, whole grains, wheat germ, and brewer's yeast should be consumed at meal time.
 Cut out sugar, meat, dairy products, all forms of tobacco, and alcohol during the liver cleanse.
 If not a three day cleanse, then at least do a 24 detox cleanse every few months.